 Filling In The Holes

 And finally, it is time to fill in the holes and cracks and begin sanding.
 Use an interior wood filler (if inside only), or exterior grade epoxy filler for outside wood, when filling in gaps and splits.
-I would recommend using a higher grade epoxy wood filler that shrinks or cracks less.
+I would recommend using a higher grade epoxy wood filler that shrinks or cracks less like Dry Flex 4 2-in 1.
 Also, when it comes to sanding; I would stick with 150g – 220g sandpaper.
 And make sure that all your sanding is the direction of the wood grain.
 If you Sand across the wood grain will create scratches that will absorb stain and polyurethane unevenly.
 When you're preparing your natural wood surface correctly, it will allow your coating to penetrate and adhere properly.
 Your new bare wood surface will last for many years to come.